jjloomis/adobe-indesign-basics/working-with-layers/locking-or-unlocking-a-layer.md

 ## Locking a layer

-1.
+1. Click the Layers tab (on right) to expand the Layers pallet.
-1. In the Layers panel, select the layer you want to lock.
+2. In the Layers panel, select the layer you want to lock.
-2. Click in the empty square to the left of the layer name.
+3. Click in the empty square to the left of the layer name.
 A lock icon will appear in the space.

 ## Unlocking a layer

+1. Click the Layers tab (on right) to expand the Layers pallet.
-* In the Layers panel, click the lock icon to the left of the layer name.
+2. In the Layers panel, click the lock icon to the left of the layer name.
 The lock icon will disappear.